christianreimer/raottt/README.md

 [Click here to play!](http://raottt.herokuapp.com)

+NOTE: The app is running on two free Heroky Dynos, so it may take a few seconds to spin up if they are asleep ...

 A modified version of Tic Tac Toe (Noughts and Crosses, Xs and Os) where each player only gets 3 pieces.
 Once a player has placed all pieces on the board, subsequent moves are made by moving a piece to an empty spot.
 Thus, the game